Nike-Inc/gradle-redwiggler-plugin/README.md

 Plugin to integrate [RedWiggler](https://github.com/Nike-Inc/redwiggler) in a gradle build.

+## Requirements

+This plugin requires gradle 3.3 or greater.

 ## Add to the [Classpath](https://docs.gradle.org/current/userguide/organizing_build_logic.html) of Gradle Build Script
 Add the library `'redwiggler-gradle-plugin'` to the classpath of gradle build script